Progress Report

 Mournhold District

 The Mournhold District stretching from Telvannis to the Deshaan plains, and from the Thirr river to the Padomaic ocean, forms Morrowind’s heartland and is the citadel of House Indoril.
-Released for the most part in the 2012 expansion Sacred East, this district, too, is in line for a major overhaul, part of which is already ongoing.
+Much of the region was released in the 2012 expansion Sacred East, and all that part is in line for a major overhaul, the first part of which (Poison Song expansion) is already ongoing.
+Later areas released post-2018 are already up to nearly modern standards.

 Mephalan Vales